ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 First, a quick review of the the graph and putting data into it.

-Second, a bit about the TensorFlow's TFRecords format.
+Second, a bit about TensorFlow's TFRecords format.

 -----